PHart3/colimits-agda/Colimit-code/README.md

 - The `Aux/` folder contains auxiliary definitions and lemmas, usually formulated in an ad-hoc manner.

-- The `Coslice-Univ/` folder contains the basic development of coslices of Type.
+- The `CosCoc/` folder contains the basic development of diagrams and cocones in coslices of Type.

-  - The file `Coslice-Univ/Cocone-po.agda` contains the definition of the colimiting pushout together with its A-cocone structure.
+- The `Cocone-PO/` folder contains the definition of the colimiting pushout together with its A-cocone structure.

-  - This pushout and its A-cocone structure are described in **Section 5.3** of the (CSL) paper.
+  This pushout and its A-cocone structure are described in **Section 5.3** of the (CSL) paper.

 - The two homotopies making up the equivalence in **Theorem 15** of the paper are in `L-R-L/` and `R-L-R/`.